Specific replant disease: Increasing root vigor

+Soil fumigation

 Soil fumigation is another common method employed to control replant disease in both apple and cherry trees.
-Throughout the 1990s, fumigants like methyl bromide (bromomethane) were commonly used in this way to control and treat the disease, through this was later phased out in the 2000s in favour of more modern alternatives such as chloropicrin, which some studies have shown to be an effective method for resolving SARD in apple tree monoculture in Europe.
+Throughout the 1990s, fumigants like methyl bromide (bromomethane) were commonly used in this way to control and treat the disease, through this was later phased out in the 2000s in favour of more modern alternatives such as chloropicrin, which some studies have shown to be an effective method for resolving specific apple replant disease (SARD) in apple tree monoculture in Europe.